-Table A4 reports RD estimates for multi-family permits, in analogous form to the presentation in table 1.
-Panel A reports RD estimates ranging from 0.0021 to 0.0025.
-The inclusion of subprefeitura fixed effects in Panel B has the impact of reducing the magnitude of causal estimates to a range of 0.0014 to 0.0019.
+Table 2 reports RD estimates for multi-family permits, in analogous form to the presentation in Table 1.
+Panel A reports RD estimates ranging from 0.0036 to 0.0043 (excluding the Column (1) estimate which does not control for the running variable).
+The inclusion of subprefeitura fixed effects in Panel B has the impact of reducing the magnitude of causal estimates to a range of 0.0022 to 0.0031.
 This means that an important part of the permitting effects are explained by differences in subprefeitura boundaries.
-Combining these estimates with the maximum BAR treatment magnitudes estimated in table 1 reveals that increasing maximum BAR by 1 leads to an increase in multi-family permits between 42% - 80%, relative to nearby control blocks.
-We re-estimate this supply model in the next section, after incorporating prices and other local features, and find estimates in the upper end of this range.
+Combining these estimates with the maximum BAR treatment magnitudes estimated in table 1 reveals that increasing maximum BAR by 1 leads to an increase in multi-family permits between 32% - 67%, relative to nearby control blocks.
+Appendix Table A4 applies the same RD strategy in a Poisson estimation, finding that increasing maximum BAR by 1 lead to an increase in multi-family permits between 40% - 70%.
+We also re-estimate this supply model in the next section, after incorporating prices and other local features, and find estimates similar to the upper end of this range.